What is the primary difference between genotype and phenotype? | Channels for Pearson+

 1

-Begin by defining the term 'genotype'.
-Genotype refers to the genetic makeup of an organism, which includes the specific alleles inherited from the parents.
+Understand the definitions: Genotype refers to the genetic makeup of an organism, which includes the specific alleles or genes it carries.
+Phenotype refers to the observable characteristics or traits of an organism, such as its morphology, development, biochemical properties, and behavior.

-Next, define 'phenotype'.
-Phenotype refers to the observable traits or characteristics of an organism, which result from the interaction of its genotype with the environment.
+Recognize the relationship: The phenotype is influenced by the genotype, but it is also affected by environmental factors.
+This means that while the genetic code provides the potential for certain traits, the environment can influence how these traits are expressed.

-Clarify the relationship between genotype and phenotype.
-The genotype provides the blueprint for potential traits, while the phenotype is the actual expression of these traits, influenced by both genetic and environmental factors.
+Differentiate the terms: Genotype is about the genetic information encoded in the DNA, which is not visible to the naked eye.
+Phenotype, on the other hand, is what you can observe, such as eye color, height, or the presence of a particular disease.

 Watch next